orbitalimpact/opal-pixi/README.md

 Check out the [demo code](https://github.com/orbitalimpact/opal-pixi/blob/master/demo/app/main.rb) and read the [pixi resources](https://github.com/GoodBoyDigital/pixi.js/wiki/Resources)

-Two main components are needed, a Stage and a Renderer.
-You can add things to display to a stage, like Sprites (with texture) and all sorts of objects and collections thereof.
+Two main components are needed, a Container and a Renderer.
+You can add things to display to a container, like Sprites (with texture) and all sorts of objects and collections thereof.

 And then you can get the view element from the renderer and add it to your dom.

+And render the container with the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
+There are some links there about the new async way to render.

 ### Demo